openline-ai/openline.ai/playbook/index.md

 Anyone can submit a pull request to suggest updates or [improvements to the playbook][contribute].

-## Guiding priciples
+## Guiding principles

 - **The playbook can be viewed by anyone**.
 Transparent communication is at the core of everything we do.
 We build in public, and as such, how we build is also a public artifact.
 Everything in the playbook is searchable and easy to navigate.
 - **The playbook is the source of truth for how we work**.
 All information in the playbook is to be kept accurate and up-to-date.
 - **The playbook can be edited by anyone**.
-All teammates and community members can submit updates or imporvement to the playbook.
-No matter your technical backgound, it's easy to learn how to [improve the playbook][contribute].
+All teammates and community members can submit updates or improvement to the playbook.
+No matter your technical background, it's easy to learn how to [improve the playbook][contribute].
 - **The playbook is maintained by all Openline team members**.
 We work as a team.
 We all share the responsibility for ensuring everything in the playbook is current and up-to-date.
 If you see something that requires an edit, make the change then and there.

 ## How to use the playbook